Vale of Leven Wanderers F.C.: History

 The club was founded in 1883 "to strengthen and stimulate young men in athletics", It was the second club of that name; the first Vale of Leven Wanderers, formed in 1877, was refused membership to the Scottish Football Association for not having its own ground and disbanded shortly afterwards.

 This club was admitted to the SFA in August 1883 and entered the Scottish Cup in its first season; drawn against Dunbritton, the Wanderers lost in a replay, becoming the only club ever to lose to Dunbritton in the latter's 13 entries to the competition.

-The club was hampered by being in the shadow of the more established sides in the area, and Vale of Leven F.C. was able to "requisition" Wanderers players for more important matches.
+The club was hampered by being in the shadow of the more established sides in the area, and Vale of Leven was able to "requisition" Wanderers players for more important matches.
 The club may also have been finding it difficult to find a suitable pitch as in 1885 it proposed a change in the laws of the game (as applied in Scotland) to reduce the maximum size of pitch from 200 x 100 yards to 130 x 65.

 Nevertheless, the club was showing signs of prominence.
-In 1884–85 it lost in the Scottish Cup to Renton F.C., but only by 2–1, and also went out to the Vale of Leven in the Dumbartonshire Cup by the same score.
-Before the start of the 1885–86 season, it was one of eight clubs invited to take part in the Dumbartonshire FA's summer tournament, losing 2–0 to Dumbarton Athletic F.C. in the semi-final, the first goal coming when goalkeeper M'Callum caught the ball but was barged between the posts by the Athletics' Alex Latta.
+In 1884–85 it lost in the Scottish Cup to Renton, but only by 2–1, and also went out to the Vale of Leven in the Dumbartonshire Cup by the same score.
+Before the start of the 1885–86 season, it was one of eight clubs invited to take part in the Dumbartonshire FA's summer tournament, losing 2–0 to Dumbarton Athletic in the semi-final, the first goal coming when goalkeeper M'Callum caught the ball but was barged between the posts by the Athletics' Alex Latta.
 In the Dumbartonshire Cup proper that season, the club reached the semi-final.

-These results had the added complication of making the club known to clubs in England, who, being professional, could approach the amateur Scottish players; half-back M'Lean guested for Accrington F.C. in a friendly match at Dumbarton F.C. in 1886, although there was no permanent transfer.
+These results had the added complication of making the club known to clubs in England, who, being professional, could approach the amateur Scottish players; half-back M'Lean guested for Accrington in a friendly match at Dumbarton in 1886, although there was no permanent transfer.

-The club thought it had gained its first victory in the Scottish Cup in 1886–87, beating Jamestown F.C.
-6–3, but the Jamestown club protested on the basis that the Wanderers' John Cummings had not been properly registered; the Scottish FA upheld the protest and awarded the tie to Jamestown.
+The club thought it had gained its first victory in the Scottish Cup in 1886–87, beating Jamestown 6–3, but the Jamestown club protested on the basis that the Wanderers' John Cummings had not been properly registered; the Scottish FA upheld the protest and awarded the tie to Jamestown.